If you don’t want to lose your contact list on your phone it is a good idea to take a backup on android.

 How to backup Android device.

 If you are updating your phone it can be a good idea to backup your contact list before doing so.
-Usually this is not necessary but if you are unlucky you can loose all your data including your contacts.
+Usually this is not necessary but if you are unlucky you can lose all your data including your contacts.

 The good news